Hookyns/unimapperjs/test/README.md

-#Tests
+# Tests
-This folder contains integration tests which comunicate with database so you must configure DB connection in `/test/preparation/domain.js`.
+This folder contains integration tests which communicate with database so you must configure DB connection in `/test/preparation/domain.js`.

 Configured DB will be cleared!
 Don't use your app DB.